scottwestoverpersonal/freecodecamp-nightlife-coordination/README.md

 You can view the live demo here: https://aqueous-hollows-27026.herokuapp.com/

 ### The Web App Does the Following:
-* I can pass a URL as a parameter and I will receive a shortened URL in the JSON response.
-* If I pass an invalid URL that doesn't follow the valid http://www.example.com format, the JSON response will contain an error instead.
-* When I visit that shortened URL, it will redirect me to my original link.
+* As an unauthenticated user, I can view all bars in my area.
+* As an authenticated user, I can add myself to a bar to indicate I am going there tonight.
+* As an authenticated user, I can remove myself from a bar if I no longer want to go there.
+* As an unauthenticated user, when I login I should not have to search again.